-We have incurred net losses since our inception, including losses of \$10.9 million in 2018, \$23.0 million in 2017 and \$8.6 million in 2016.
-As of December 31, 2018 and 2017, we had an accumulated deficit of \$330.5 million and \$315.1 million, respectively.
+We have incurred net losses since our inception, including losses of \$11.9 million in 2019, \$10.9 million in 2018 and \$23.0 million in 2017.
+As of December 31, 2019 and 2018, we had an accumulated deficit of \$342.4 million and \$330.5 million, respectively.
 If we are unable to expand our biocatalysis business, through new or expanded collaborations, development of new products or services, or increased sales of existing products and services, our net losses may increase and we may never achieve profitability.
 In addition, some of our collaboration agreements, including our collaboration with Nestlé Health Science, provide for milestone payments and/or future royalty payments, which we will only receive if we and our collaborators develop and commercialize products.
 We also may fund development of additional proprietary biocatalysis and/or biotherapeutic products.
-There can be no assurance that any of these products will become commercially viable or that we will ever achieve profitability on a quarterly or annual basis.
-If we fail to achieve profitability, or if the time required to achieve profitability is longer than we anticipate, we may not be able to continue our business.
+There can be no assurance that any of these profitability is longer than we anticipate, we may not be able to continue our business.
 Even if we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.